TalEliyahu/BossBot/README.md

 ### Restrict spam
 If enabled, bot will delete messages that user sends too frequently.
 Rules and type of restriction will be configurable in future releases.

+## Chat commands
+`/config` - start to configure current group.

+`/kick` - removes user from chat.
+Need to be written in a reply to user you want to restrict.

+`/ban` - removes and add user to blocklist.
+Need to be written in a reply to user you want to restrict.

+`/warn` - warns user about unacceptable behavior.
+Increases "warns" counter for user.
+If counter reach 3 - user get banned.
+Need to be written in a reply to user you want to restrict.

+`/unwarn` - clears "warns" counter.
+Need to be written in a reply.

+## Bot command
+`/set_hello %%%` - sets hello message for new users.
+Message can have placeholder `$name`.
+You can call `/set_hello` without message to set default message for current group.
+To disable Hello message use configuration keyboard.

+`/help` - show help message.
 ## Contibution
 You are free to help us to implement new features that described in issues.
 Please, make PRs into `develop` branch.